flily/macaque-lang/vmSpec.md

   2. **Data segment**: contains constants and some static data.
   3. **Stack segment**: contains local variable data.
   4. **Call stack**: contains the return address and info of each function call.
+     Call stack is a VM managed stack, and can not be accessed directly.

 Function call